rrafanell/storm-distcache-tutorial/README.md

 The *Twitter WordCount topology* is based on the classic [Storm WordCount](http://www.corejavaguru.com/bigdata/storm/word-count-topology) example.

+This topology will read Tweets from the Kafka topic (twitter-topic) and, perform some text-cleaning operation, split the text in words and count every occurence of the words listed in the initial *wordsToTrack.list* file.

+In order to build the topology we will run:

 ```bash
 $ cd storm-distcache-topology/
 $ mvn clean package
 ```

-Upload the resulting artifact to the *Nimbus* container by:
+Then it's time to upload the resulting artifact to the *Nimbus* container by:

 ```bash
 $ docker cp target/storm-distcache-topology-1.0.0-SNAPSHOT.jar 284a26fd5d14:storm-distcache-topology-1.0.0-SNAPSHOT.jar